 The church was also "Church of the Year" in 1985 for the Dublin District.
-The UMYF meets weekly and there is a Children's choir also.
+The UMYF meets weekly and there is a children's choir also.
 In 1985 the church merged with Bay Springs and became Alamo UMC.
-A major renovation of the Parsonage was completed in 1993.
-Also in 1993, a major project of the Night Circle was a professional printing of the church Pictorial Directory
+A major renovation of the Parsonage was completed in 1993, along with a pictorial directory, which was a major project of the Night Circle.